box/developer.box.com/guides/applications/web-app-integrations/configure.md

 ## Prerequisites

-Before we can get started, we the following requirements need to be met.
+Before you get started, the following requirements need to be met.

 - You need to be a be able to access the [Developer Console][devconsole] for your enterprise, or sign up for a [developer account][devaccount].
-- You need to have created a Custom App with
+- You need to create a Custom App with
-  [OAuth 2.0 authentication][custom-oauth2] on the developer console.
+  [OAuth 2.0 authentication][custom-oauth2] in the Developer Console.

 ## 1. Create a New Integration

-Log in to developer console, find your application, and in the left-hand sidebar find the "Integrations" panel.
+Log in to Developer Console, find your application, and navigate to the **Integrations** tab.
 Click "Create a web app integration".

 ## 2. Configure Integration

-Configure the integration to your liking.
-The following is some guidance for each value.
+Configure the integration, following the guidance below for each value.

 ### App Info